usonp/md4m/README.md

     pip install -r metrics/requirements.txt

-Calibration tasks are taken care by [OpenMVG](https://github.com/openMVG/openMVG.git), follow the official instructions to compile the library and copy the resulting executables to `calibration/Software/OpenMVG`.
-Note that the software has only been tested in Ubuntu 22.
+Calibration tasks are handled by [OpenMVG](https://github.com/openMVG/openMVG.git).
+Follow the official instructions to compile the library and copy the resulting executables to `calibration/Software/OpenMVG`.
+Note that the software has only been tested on Ubuntu 22.

 To start processing a sequence with $N$ cameras, the following file structure is recommended: